-The Sustainable Gateways (SG) project develops small boat harbors located in national parks and nature reserves in the Finnish (4 harbors) and Swedish (3 harbors) outer archipelagoes.
-With the project's support, these harbors become sustainable and attractive gateways destinations for boaters.
+The Sustainable Gateways (SG) project developed small boat harbors located in national parks and nature reserves in the Finnish (4 harbors) and Swedish (3 harbors) outer archipelagoes.
+With the project's support, these harbors became more sustainable and more attractive as gateway destinations for boaters.
 Project website.

 For more information contact Veijo Pönni, email@example.com.